paulgoetze/wikipedia-vandalism-detection/README.md

       - my new
       - my-new

-both search for Feature classes with the name `MyNew`.
+both search for a Feature class with the name `MyNew`.

 ## Contributing